hpmsxjtu/PHASE/README.md

-# ASDC
+# PASP

-An X10-based parallel agent simulation platform
+An X10-based Parallel Agent Simulation platform

 A Demo: Game Of Life